 As planting moisture is available, mid- to late June is a preferred time to plant dryland sorghum, particularly medium and medium-early maturity hybrids as grain filling will occur in September after the worst of the summer heat is over and September rains assist the crop.
 Medium and medium-early sorghum hybrids are less likely to overextend available and expected moisture; hence these hybrids are more likely to make grain in dry years.
 Furthermore, medium and medium-early hybrids still retain good yield potential whereas yield potential often declines significantly with early maturity sorghum hybrids.
+Recent tests, using company hybrid maturities, found that 'early' grain sorghum hybrids yielded 18% less than hybrids labeled as 'medium-early.'
 Medium-long maturity hybrids are not recommended for any dryland planting in the South Plains region.